 Currency Challenges with AWS billing

-One of the biggest challenges of governing cloud spend in AWS, is understanding the impact of currency fluctuations.
+One of the biggest challenges of governing cloud spend in Amazon Web Services (AWS), is understanding the impact of currency fluctuations.
 For those that don’t know, AWS bills its customers in US dollars making monthly bills subject to unexpected cost variations based on volatile exchange rates.

-Over the past nine months, we have seen the Australian dollar collapse from a high of 0.74c (Dec 18) to a new low of reported yesterday (Aug ’19), of 0.67c.
+Over the past nine months, we have seen the Australian dollar collapse from a high of 0.74c (Dec 18) to a new low reported in August 2019, of 0.67c.
 That is a 14% cost blow-out in your project budget!
-One that often goes ‘unmanaged’ and ‘unseen’ due to the complexity of cloud billing.
+One that often goes ‘un-managed’ and ‘unseen’ due to the complexity of cloud billing.

 Let’s put that into perspective.
 Many of our customers are running large environments in AWS.
 On average, I would estimate spend to be more than $150,000 a month or $1.35M over the nine months.
 That represents a potential budget blow-out of over $150,000 (adjusted for averages).
 Ouch!